OAX 9F

 •

-* Current spec has been changed during restoration.
+* Current spec has changed slightly during restoration.

-For details of the number of these coaches delivered to new each operator click here >
+View details of these coaches delivered new to each operator.

 RED & WHITE received Ruby on 5 March 1968.

-Two days later they registered her (in Monmouthshire) as OAX 9F with fleet number: RC.968
+Two days later they registered her in Monmouthshire OAX 9F with fleet number: RC.968

-RED & WHITE bought 3 batches of Bristol RELH / ECW mk-1 coaches:
+RED & WHITE had three batches of Bristol RELH/ECW mk-1 coaches:

-Initially, Ruby was based at Aberdare garage, but soon transferred to Tredegar, from where she worked for 12 years.
-She also worked short periods from Chepstow and Monmouth.
+Initially, Ruby was based at Aberdare garage, but soon transferred to Tredegar, from where she worked for 11 years.
+She also worked periods from Chepstow & Monmouth.

-RED & WHITE Services Ltd was a bus and coach operator (based in Chepstow).
+RED & WHITE was a bus & coach operator (based in Chepstow).
 They ran a dense network of bus services across the Forest of Dean, Monmouthshire, the Glamorgan & Gwent valleys from 1929 to 1978.

 Read & see more >